kovdavid/dalsik/doc/matrix_scan.md

 In the [Keyboard wiring](keyboard_wiring.md) document we saw how each key is wired up to the microcontroller.
-Scanning the keyboard matrix means checking the state (pressed or released) of each key and finding those, whose state has changes.
-This is the main thing each half is doing.
+Scanning the keyboard matrix means checking the state (pressed or released) of each key and looking for changes.
+This is the main thing each half of the keyboard is doing.
+Both the master and the slave side are checking only their keys (which are connected to the MCU).

 For tracking the state of each key I am using an array `uint8_t keystate[ROW_PIN_COUNT][ONE_SIDE_PIN_COUNT]` in [matrix.h](https://github.com/DavsX/dalsik/blob/master/matrix.h).
-The value of `0` means, that a key is released, while `1` is for pressed keys.

 ## Pin initialization